 Hiya Jain

-I mostly write about the history of science on my blog, Mundane Beauty.
+I write about the history of science, public health, metascience, books etc on my blog, Mundane Beauty, and lead editorial for The Revival Fund.

 A running list of things I want to write about (soon) can be found in my open Notebook – please reach out if you would like to collaborate with, or commission me on any of them (or if you just want to say hello)